Struct egg::Extractor [−][src]

 N: Analysis<L>,

-Create a new Extractor
+Create a new Extractor given an EGraph and a

 The extraction does all the work on creation, so this function performs the greedy search for cheapest representative of each eclass.

-Find the cheapest (lowest cost) represented RecExpr
+Find the cheapest (lowest cost) represented RecExpr in the

 given eclass.